andresly/postgresql-visual-query-v4/README.md

 # Postgres Visual Query v4

-Application that allows users to visually create PostgreSQL SELECT queries.
+Application that allows users to visually create PostgreSQL SELECT, INSERT, UPDATE and DELETE queries.

+## Setup

+The setup for front-end is described at [client](../master/client) and back-end at [server](../master/server)

 ## Functionality